matthewhenry1/engage-workflow/README.md

 Out of box this feature supports the Incident module.
 There are two steps to configure this for additional tables.

 #### Step 1: Configure the UI Action
 This configuration step documents the process to make this Engage button available on the new table.
-Find **Engage Workflow - xMatters** > **UI Actions** > **xMatters Engage**.
-Once open, update the field **Table** to the newly desired table and then on the ribbon at the top, right-click and select **Insert and Stay**.
+Find **Engage Workflow - xMatters** > **UI Actions** > **Engage Workflow List**.
+Once open select the existing Engage Workflow record, update the **Table** field to the newly desired table and then on the ribbon at the top, right-click and select **Insert and Stay**.
 By selecting **Insert and Stay**, this will create a new UI Action without impacting the existing on the Incident table.

-Recommended to name as the following for the navigation link to work: **xMatters Engage**
+It is recommended to name the UI Action as the following for the navigation link to continue working: **xMatters Engage**

 Once the above has been completed, navigate to the table selected (or search <table_name>.LIST in the navigation it will open a new tab) and confirm the existence of the button.

 #### Step 2: Configure the Relationship for Related Lists
-To configure a Related List to make it viewable
+To configure a Related List to make it viewable, search for **Engage Workflow - xMatters** > **Relationships** > **Engage Workflow List**.
+Once open select the existing Engage Workflow record, update the **Table** field to the newly desired table and then on the ribbon at the top, right-click and select **Insert and Stay**.

-Recommended to name as the following for the navigation link to work: **xMatters Engage Workflow**
+It is recommended to name the Relationship for the navigation link to work: **xMatters Engage Workflow**

+To add the Related List to the new table refer to the instructions [here](https://support.xmatters.com/hc/en-us/articles/115004327803-ServiceNow-integration-version-5-1-#add_related_list).

 Be sure when adding the Related List to the new table to select as below (i.e. do not add the one with Parent in the name)
 ![media/related-list-config.png](media/related-list-config.png)